Isaac-Franklin/BulkSave/README.md

 # Languages used
 On the frontend, I used Vanilla JS, HTML AND CSS, and on the backend, I used Django(Python).
 I chose to use Django because of how easily is makes collection, documentation and management of data to be done seamlessly.

+# How To Save Contacts To Phone
+We are currently working on creating video that'll show you how to save all contacts to your device easily after you download any given list.
+Link to the video will be publised here when ready.